Custom Markers

 Category Assignment

-If a custom marker belongs to a category that doesn't exist yet in the built-in schema, a new category is created automatically with a bookmark icon.
+If a custom marker belongs to a category that doesn't exist yet in the built-in schema, a new category is created automatically with an auto-inferred icon (or a bookmark icon as fallback).
 It appears in the sidebar alongside the standard categories.

 Editing Custom Markers